Glastonbury Festival: 1990s

-This was the year the festival was first televised live by Channel 4; concentrating on the main two music stages and providing a glimpse of the festival for those who knew little of it.
+Channel 4 televised the festival that same year; the coverage concentrated on the main two music stages and providing a glimpse of the festival for those who knew little of it.
 Channel 4's 4 Goes to Glastonbury brought widely expanded televised coverage of the festival for the first time in 1994 and also the following year.

 The TV broadcast in 1994 was a crucial factor in ensuring that Orbital's performance at the festival achieved legendary status.
-As a result, living rooms across the country were able to experience what a rave might look like, and suddenly dance music – which had been ignored by the establishment and mainstream press for years – did not seem so dangerous and which would be a turning point for the music at Glastonbury.
+As a result, living rooms across the country were able to experience what a rave might look like, and suddenly dance music, which had been ignored by the establishment and mainstream press for years, did not seem so dangerous and which would be a turning point for the music at Glastonbury.
 Speaking to The Guardian in 2013 about the Orbital gig, Michael Eavis noted that it marked dance music's appearance on the mainstream agenda.
 "What was previously underground made it on to one of the big stages, and there was no going back from there.
 As the police and the council made me very well aware, the buzz had been around the raves and the market sound systems and in the travellers' fields for years.
 But it needed a showcase to make it legal."
 The gig opened the way for others such as the Chemical Brothers, Massive Attack and Underworld, who all played high-profile stages in the following years – developments that led to the launch of the festival's Dance Village in 1997.

 1995 saw the attendance rise drastically due to the security fence being breached on the Friday of the festival.
 Estimates suggest there may have been enough fence-jumpers to double the size of the festival.
 This aside, 1995 proved to be a highly successful year with memorable performances from Oasis, Elastica, Pulp, PJ Harvey, Jeff Buckley, Jamiroquai and The Cure.
-This was also the first year of the festival having a dance tent to cater for the rise in popularity of dance music, following the success of Orbital's headline appearance the previous year.
+This was also the first year of the festival having a dance tent to cater for the rising popularity of dance music, following the success of Orbital's headline appearance the previous year.
 The dance acts of 1995 were led by Massive Attack on the Friday and Carl Cox on the Saturday.
 The festival took a year off in 1996 to allow the land to recover and give the organisers a break.
 1996 also saw the release of Glastonbury the Movie which was filmed at the 1993 and 1994 festivals.